How Much Does A Gallon Of Mercury Weigh

 Barometers

 Barometers measure atmospheric pressure.
-Mercury barometers are traditionally used due to mercury's high density.
-The height of the mercury column in the barometer is directly proportional to the atmospheric pressure.
+Here's the thing — mercury barometers are traditionally used due to mercury's high density.
+Still, the height of the mercury column in the barometer is directly proportional to the atmospheric pressure.
 The weight of the mercury column is a critical factor in this measurement.

 Electrical Switches and Relays